carvel-dev/ytt/proposals/001-schemas/README.md

   Every key will receive the default empty value for its specified type.
 If None is a specified type, it will be preferred to enable workflows that test for presence.
 If multiple arguments are provided, the value must be _one of_ the types.

+- `@schema/nullable`

+  This annotation is used to specify that the type will be inferred from the value given in the schema, or it will be None.

-  The type annotation will also have a keyword argument called `or_inferred` which, when true, will cause ytt to infer the type from the value given in the schema.
+  Alternatively, use the type keyword argument called `or_inferred` which, when true, will infer the type from the value given in the schema.
 For example,

     ```yaml
     #@schema/type None, or_inferred=True